annaorteu/wrath/README.md

 DESCRIPTION:
  Program produces a jaccard matrix camparing the barcode content between all pairs windows whithin a chromosome.

-wrath.sh [-h] [-g FASTAFILE] [-c CHROMOSOMENAME] [-w WINDOWSIZE] [-s FILELIST] [-t THERADS] [-p] [-v] [-x STEP]
+wrath.sh [-h] [-g FASTAFILE] [-c CHROMOSOMENAME] [-w WINDOWSIZE] [-s FILELIST] [-t THERADS] [-p] [-v] [-x STEP] [-l]

 OPTIONS:
     -h                show this help text
     -g FASTAFILE      reference genome
     -c CHROMOSOMENAME chromosome
     -w WINDOWSIZE     window size
     -s FILELIST       list of bam files with paths of the individuals of the population/phenotype of interest -t THERADS        threads to use
     -p                skip plotting the heatmap
     -x STEP           start from a given step.
 Note that this only works if filenames match those expected by wrath.
 Possible step options are: makewindows, getbarcodes, matrix, outliers or plot
+    -l                automatic detection of SVs
     -v                verbose (only for the matrix generating step)
 ```